 David Connolly is the founder of the British Archaeological Jobs and Resources (BAJR) website and runs, along with archaeologist Maggie Struckmeier, the Past Horizons website, a web portal specialising in the reporting of archaeological news and projects from around the globe.
-Formerly a guitarist and key member of punk band Oi Polloi, David left to pursue a career in archaeology and worked the British field circuit for a number of years.
+Formerly a guitarist and key member of punk band Oi Polloi, David left to pursue a career in archaeology and subsequently worked the British field circuit for a number of years.
 He has also excavated and surveyed sites in far-flung places such as Croatia, Turkmenistan, United Arab Emirates and Jordan.
 His experiences at York helped him form a keystone in his belief of the use of methodologies in archaeological practice.
 Currently residing in Scotland, David specialises in archaeological surveys and regularly partakes in community archaeology projects.

 Part 1 in this series, detailing David’s background and the inception of BAJR, can be found here.